TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         type -- type of the properties value.

-        vmtype -- types of VM (KVM, LX, OS) for which this property applies.
+        vmtype -- types of VM (KVM, OS) for which this property applies.

+        ostype -- type of os (lx, joyent, joyent-minimal or sngl) for which this property applies.
+It applies to all of them if it is missing.

         listable -- if they can be included in the -o or -s lists for the 'vmadm list' command.